tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/WebCheckout integration/Confirmation-url.md

 ## Signature Validation

-Signature validation ensures the integrity of the data received on your confirmation page.
+Signature validation ensures the integrity of the data received on your confirmation URL.
 You must generate the signature using the parameters that PayU provided and compare it with the `sign` parameter sent in the HTTP POST request.

 ### Important Considerations

 * If the second decimal of the `value` is zero, format the `new_value` using **one decimal place** (e.g., `150.00` → `150.0`).
 * If the second decimal is **not** zero, retain two decimal places in the `new_value` (e.g., `150.25` → `150.25`).
-* Always use the values from the confirmation page (`merchant_id`, `reference_sale`, `value`, `currency`, and `state_pol`) to generate the signature. **Do not** use values from your own database.
+* Always use the values from the confirmation URL (`merchant_id`, `reference_sale`, `value`, `currency`, and `state_pol`) to generate the signature. **Do not** use values from your own database.
 * Store your API key securely.
 * Construct the signature string in the following format: